Graduate education Programs

 - Master of Education in Secondary Mathematics

-The purpose of the Master of Education is to assist teachers in becoming leaders and mentors who are critical thinkers and reflective decision-makers in their schools.
+The purpose of the graduate programs in the Division of Education are to assist teachers in becoming leaders and mentors who are critical thinkers and reflective decision-makers in their schools.
 Strong content and pedagogical skills will be developed that effect change in teaching and facilitate learning in students.
-Coursework will be undertaken in four areas: Teacher Leaders and Mentors, Research, Technology, and Professional Concentration.

 "Experiences are defined as life changing, and at TU the graduate program has improved the quality of my educational accomplishments while allowing me to grow as an educator and a person.
 It's awesome to know that who you are as a professional is defined by the people who have poured their knowledge and time into you by challenging you to reach your full potential. "